Design history · 1930s–40s American early modernism

 1959

-Comprehensive identity programme for Connecticut General Life Insurance Company, covering logotype, stationery, building signage and advertising.
-One of the first full-scope American corporate identity programmes, predating Beall's International Paper work by one year, and documented in R. Roger Remington's Lester Beall: Trailblazer of American Graphic Design (W.W.
+A comprehensive identity programme for Connecticut General Life Insurance Company, covering logotype, stationery, building signage and advertising.
+One of the earliest full-scope American corporate identity programmes, delivered a year before Beall's International Paper work and documented in R. Roger Remington's monograph Lester Beall: Trailblazer of American Graphic Design (W.W.
 Norton, 1996).
+The Style Book produced as part of the programme became a reference document for how corporate identity should be specified and protected.

-Connecticut General Life Insurance (1959). · Connecticut General Style Book interior page spread; design awards publication archive · Museum editorial
+Connecticut General Life Insurance identity programme (1959). · Connecticut General Style Book interior spread.
+Communication Arts archive.
+Reproduced for educational purposes. · AU statutory

 Beall’s primary influence was institutional.
-The REA posters and the 1937 MoMA show legitimised modernist graphic design inside American cultural institutions.
-Every subsequent American modernist designer — Rand, Bass, Vignelli, Chermayeff & Geismar — worked in the space Beall opened.
+The REA posters and the 1937 MoMA show shifted the standing of modernist graphic design inside American cultural institutions — opening space for the designers who followed: Rand, Bass, Vignelli, Chermayeff and Geismar.

-His corporate identity work — Connecticut General, International Paper, Martin Marietta — is contemporary with Rand’s IBM, Bass’s AT&T and Vignelli’s American Airlines.
-Beall is the fourth name in that founding generation of American identity designers, and frequently the least-remembered despite equally significant work.
+His corporate identity work — Connecticut General, International Paper, Martin Marietta — sits alongside Rand’s IBM identity and Bass’s AT&T work as part of the founding generation of American identity programmes.
+Beall is often the least-remembered of that group despite output of equivalent scope.

-He also helped establish the New York Art Directors Club (president 1951–1952) as a professional body for American graphic design, and through his Scope magazine run made a case for sustained design relationships with American corporations — the retainer-client model that Lubalin and Brownjohn would later extend.
+He also helped build the New York Art Directors Club (president 1951–1952) as a professional body for American graphic design, and through the Scope magazine relationship made a case for the sustained design retainer — the long-running institutional commission that Lubalin and Brownjohn would later extend.

 Learn at TGDS

-Beall’s approach — modernist translation, identity systems, the long-running editorial commission — connects to several modules of our curriculum:
+Beall’s practice — modernist translation, identity systems, the sustained editorial commission — connects directly to several modules in our curriculum:

 Courses